Coachella Valley: Recreation and annual activities

 With warm winters and more than 350 days of sunshine per year, recreational hiking and horseback riding are popular in the many canyons in the mountains that surround the valley.
-One of the most visited outdoor sports areas is Thousand Palms Canyon.
+Thousand Palms Canyon is a popular destination, amongst many.

 The Coachella Valley was once a safe haven for hay fever allergy sufferers before the surge of golf courses and year-round lawns, and people with bronchitis, emphysema and asthma chose to relocate for health reasons in the early half of the 20th century.

-In the early 20th century, Palm Springs was an ideal farming town and had some space converted to a minor agricultural economy.
-After that failed, all the fields and groves were replaced by homes and golf courses.
-Agriculture succeeded in the lower Coachella Valley near the communities of Thermal, Mecca, Oasis and Vista Santa Rosa that had a large underground aquifer to sustain a year-round green environment.
+In the early 20th century, the town of Palm Springs was ideal for an agricultural economy.
+Today, many of the fields and groves of the desert cities were replaced by homes and golf courses.
+Agriculture thrived in the eastern or lower part of the Coachella Valley in Indio, Coachella, Thermal, Mecca, and Oasis thanks in part to a large underground aquifer to sustain a year-round green environment.

 Roughly 125 golf courses blanket the area, making it one of the world's premier golf destinations and the most popular golf vacation destination in California.
 The Merrill Lynch Skins Game was held in La Quinta each Thanksgiving and drew some of the biggest names in golf.
 The PGA has a major presence in La Quinta as well with the PGA WEST golf and residential complex.
 One of the host courses of the aforementioned Bob Hope Chrysler Classic, a PGA WEST fairway represents the area in Soarin' Over California, an IMAX-based attraction at Disney California Adventure Park theme park.

-The area is also dotted with casinos run by local Indian tribes as well as resort hotels and spas with natural mineral water wells, making it a vacation destination as well.
+The area is also dotted with casinos owned by the local Indian tribes.
+As of 2024, there are six standalone casinos in the Coachella Valley.
+The valley is home to resort hotels built around spas with natural mineral water wells, specifically in Desert Hot Springs.
 The Palm Springs Aerial Tramway takes visitors from the valley floor to the San Jacinto Peak mountain station 8516 ft above sea level.

 Palm Springs is home to one of the country's largest collections of mid-century architecture.
 Thousands of homes, apartments, hotels, businesses and other buildings were designed in this fashion across the city.
 International mid-century enthusiasts come to Palm Springs to admire the design.